-Fans of the classic games will remember them fondly - from the flying trio Articuno, Zapdos, Moltres to the elusive Mewtwo and Mew in Red, Blue and Yellow, as well as Gen 2's Gold, Silver and Crystal, Legendary dogs Raikou, Entei, Suicune and final Pokédex entries Lugia, Ho-oh and Celebi.
+Fans of the classic games will remember them fondly - from the flying trio Articuno, Zapdos, Moltres to the elusive Mewtwo and Mew in Red, Blue and Yellow, as well as Gen 2's Gold, Silver and Crystal, Legendary beasts Raikou, Entei, Suicune and final Pokédex entries Lugia, Ho-oh and Celebi.

 However, from summer 2017, things have changed, and following the huge Gym rework and the addition of Raids, have now seemed them appear as part of a release schedule over the summer, which we delve into later in the article along with our advice for how to battle and catch Legendaries, too.

 How to catch Legendaries and how to unlock Legendary Raids in Pokémon Go

 They're here at last!
 Ninatic has finally unlocked Legendary Pokémon in Pokémon Go following Pokémon Go Fest.
 Summer 2017 saw Legendary birds Moltres, Articuno and Moltres come and go, with Legendary beasts Raikou, Entei, Suicune here for Autumn - and Mewtwo waiting in the wings.

 Though they are similar to standard Raid Battles in many ways, there are several differences in both their appearance and capture: